Assam Floods: Amitabh Bachchan Makes A Generous Donation Of Rs. 51 Lakhs To The CM’s Relief Fund

 Bollywood's superstar, Amitabh Bachchan donated Rs.
 51 lakhs to help out victims of the Assam flood.
 Appreciating the gesture, Chief Minister of Assam, Sarbananda Sonowal took to Twitter to thank Big B. He wrote, "We appreciate Shri Amitabh Bachchan ji for contributing Rs.
 51 lakh to Chief Minister's Relief Fund.
 This is a great gesture & show of care for the people.
 Thank you, on behalf of the people of Assam, for your support. @SrBachchan." (sic)

-Earlier, Akshay Kumar tweeted to announce that he would be donating Rs.
+Earlier, Akshay Kumar had tweeted to announce that he would be donating Rs.
 2 crores to the relief fund of Assam.
 "Absolutely heartbreaking to know about the devastation by floods in Assam.
 All affected, humans or animals, deserve support in this hour of crisis.
 I'd like to donate 1cr each to the CM Relief Fund and to Kaziranga Park rescue.
 Appealing to all to contribute (sic)," he had written.